Liver function test: ALAT, ASAT and GGT measured

 When is this test useful?

-- You are taking medications that may affect the liver
+- you take medications that may put strain on the liver

-- You want to see how dietary or lifestyle habits may be reflected in your liver values
+- you want to see how your diet and lifestyle are reflected in your liver values

 What do the results mean?